 Banks, too, are eager to modernize their IT infrastructure with technologies that would bring about a cultural, organizational, and operational change.
 They are now looking for improvisation in four distinct areas: process, technology, data, and organizational change.
 The focus is now on building an ecosystem that facilitates personal, automated, and cohesive customer journeys.

-The cornerstones of successful digital transformation in banking
+The cornerstones of successful digital transformation in financial services

 As banks gear up for the ‘next normal’ waiting for the pandemic to recede, they reset their digital agenda on the road to recovery.
 They are shifting towards digital channels to address scalability and reliability concerns while catering to customers’ growing needs.